Frequently Asked Questions

 Can internships be shortened or extended?

 No, the internship is a structured program designed to develop the learning skills and experience of students.
 An 8 week program is considered the minimum period of time to achieve this aim.
+Extensions may be granted on a case by case basis.

 How many hours am I expected to work?